-The plan provides that awards under the plan will be subject to forfeiture, repayment or reimbursement by the grantee to the Company to the extent (i) set forth in any award agreement, (ii) set forth in the Company's Clawback Policy as it may be amended from time to time, (iii) any grantee becomes subject to any recoupment or clawback policy hereafter adopted by the Company, including any such clawback policy (or amended version of the Company's current Clawback Policy) adopted by the Company to comply with the rules adopted pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act once such final rules are adopted by the SEC, or (iv) required under any applicable laws which impose mandatory recoupment, including the Sarbanes-Oxley Act.
+The Amended and Restated 2009 Plan includes certain clarifying revisions to the recoupment provisions in the 2009 Plan in connection with the final SEC recoupment rules adopted on October 26, 2022 (the "Final SEC Recoupment Rules").
+The Amended and Restated 2009 Plan provides that awards under the plan will be subject to forfeiture, repayment or reimbursement by the grantee to the Company to the extent (i) set forth in any award agreement, (ii) set forth in the Company's current clawback policy (the "Current Clawback Policy"), as it may be amended from time to time, (iii) any grantee becomes subject to any recoupment or clawback policy hereafter adopted by the Company, including any such clawback policy (or amended version of the Current Clawback Policy) adopted by the Company to comply with the requirements of any applicable laws, rules, or regulations, including pursuant to the Final SEC Recoupment Rules and/or the final NYSE listing standards with respect to recoupment to be adopted in connection therewith (such Final SEC Recoupment Rules and/or final NYSE listing standards, the "Dodd-Frank Clawback Requirements") (such policies referenced in clause (ii) or (iii) above, the "Policies"), or (iv) required under any applicable laws which impose mandatory recoupment, including pursuant to the Sarbanes-Oxley Act and the Dodd-Frank Clawback Requirements.
+The Amended and Restated 2009 Plan provides that the Company may utilize any method of recovery specified in the Policies in connection with any award recoupment required or permitted under the Policies.
+As discussed above, the Company intends to amend the Current Clawback Policy, and/or adopt a new clawback policy, to satisfy all applicable requirements under the

+Final SEC Recoupment Rules and the final NYSE listing standards to be adopted in connection therewith, within the timeframe that is specified in such Final SEC Recoupment Rules and final NYSE listing standards.
 For a discussion of the Company's Clawback Policy, see "Compensation Discussion and Analysis - Executive Compensation Policies - Compensation Clawback Policy" above.